kangkyu/list-of-hamburger-restaurants/README.md

 # list-of-hamburger-restaurants
-List of favorite restaurants to update
+List of my favorite restaurants to update